junghan0611/spacemacs/doc/FAQ.md

 The settings of `dotspacemacs-default-font` (such as size, weight, etc.) will only be applied if the name of the font exists on your system.
 Check to make sure that this is the case.
-If Spacemacs can\'t find the font, there should be a warning to this effect in the `*Messages*` buffer.
+If Spacemacs can't find the font, there should be a warning to this effect in the `*Messages*` buffer.